Raymond Postgate: Later career

-He continued to work as a journalist, mainly on the Co-operative movement's Sunday paper Reynolds' News, and during the 1950s and 1960s published several historical works and a biography of his father-in-law, The Life of George Lansbury.
+He continued to work as a journalist, mainly on the Co-operative movement's Sunday paper, Reynolds' News, and during the 1950s and 1960s published several historical works and a biography of his father-in-law entitled The Life of George Lansbury.

 Postgate wrote several mystery novels that drew on his socialist beliefs to set crime, detection and punishment in a broader social and economic context.
 His most famous novel is Verdict of Twelve (1940), his other novels include Somebody at the Door (1943) and The Ledger Is Kept (1953).
 (His sister and brother-in-law, the Coles, also became a successful mystery-writing duo.)
 After the death of H. G. Wells, Postgate edited some revisions of the two-volume Outline of History that Wells had first published in 1920.

 Death and legacy

-Raymond Postgate died on 29 March 1971; his wife Daisy committed suicide a month later.
+Raymond Postgate died aged 74, on 29 March 1971; his wife Daisy committed suicide a month later.

 Postgate's younger son, Oliver Postgate, also a conscientious objector though in World War II, became a leading creator of children's television programmes in the UK including Bagpuss, Ivor the Engine and The Clangers.
 Oliver's brother was the microbiologist and writer John Postgate FRS.